 - the oil and gas and mining sectors are participated by the Angolan state through the national concessionaires (Sonangol and Endiama); - the Luanda Refinery was recently acquired by Sonangol (which previously only held 30 per cent of the Luanda Refinery).
-Additionally, a new refinery will be constructed in Bengo, and will be 40 per cent held by Sonangol; - within the water treatment sector is worth referring EPAL, a public company that is engaged in the provision of water treatment services.
-There are also a number of private companies engaged in the water treatment sector; - the distribution of electricity is also a sector secured by the Angolan State, through public companies (currently secured by EDEL - Empresa de Distribuição de Electricidade, which will be replaced by Empresa Nacional de Distribuição de Electricidade, EP); and - the sectors of power generation, transportation, and telecommunications are greatly influenced by the private sector.
+Additionally, a new refinery will be constructed in Bengo, and will be 40 per cent held by Sonangol; - within the water treatment sector it is worth noting EPAL, a public company that is engaged in the provision of water treatment services.
+There are also a number of private companies engaged in the water treatment sector; - the distribution of electricity is also a sector secured by the Angolan state, through public companies (Empresa Nacional de Distribuição de Electricidade, EP); and - the sectors of power generation, transportation, and telecommunications are greatly influenced by the private sector.